lukejharmon/lanyon/chapters_preref/chapter9_beyondmk_pre.md

 It is worth noting that there are other models that one can fit for the evolution of two binary traits that I did not discuss above.
 For example, one can model the situation where the two traits each have different forwards and backwards rates, but are evolving independently.
 This is a four-parameter model.
 Additionally, one can allow both forward and backward rates to differ and to depend on the character state of the other trait: an eight-parameter model.
 All of these models – and others not described here – can be compared using AIC, BIC, or Bayes Factors.
 Pagel and Meade [-@Pagel2006-kc] describe a particularly innovative and synthetic method to test hypotheses about correlated evolution of discrete characters in a Bayesian framework using reversible-jump MCMC.

 One can also test for correlations among discrete characters using threshold models.
 Here, one tests whether or not the liabilities for the two characters evolve in a correlated fashion.
 More specifically, we can model liabilities for the two threshold characters using a bivariate Brownian motion model, with some evolutionary covariance $\sigma_{12}^2$ between the two liabilities.
-We can then use either ML or Bayesian methods to determine if the evolutionary covariance between the two characters is non-zero (following the methods described in chapter 5, but using likelihoods based on discrete characters as described above.
+We can then use either ML or Bayesian methods to determine if the evolutionary covariance between the two characters is non-zero (following the methods described in chapter 5, but using likelihoods based on discrete characters as described above).

 ##  Section 9.8: Chapter summary